ThaminduR/spark-privacy-preserver/README.md

 # spark-privacy-preserver

 This module provides a simple tool for anonymizing a dataset using PySpark.
-Given a `spark.sql.dataframe` with relevant metadata mondrian_privacy_preserver generates an anonymized `spark.sql.dataframe`.
+Given a `spark.sql.dataframe` with relevant metadata mondrian_privacy_preserver generates a anonymized `spark.sql.dataframe`.
 This provides following privacy preserving techniques for the anonymization.

 - K Anonymity
 - L Diversity